klejeune/teclyn/README.md

 ## Work in progress
 Teclyn is not fully useable yet.

-The first official release should between in August and Octobre 2016.
+The first official release should happen between August and Octobre 2016.
 The version number will change to 1.x at this point.

 ## Philosophy
 Teclyn is: